catppuccin/nvim/README.md

 This settings are unrelated to any group and are independent.

+-   `background`: (Table) Match :set background=light/dark with :Catppuccin background.light/dark
+-   `term_colors`: (Boolean) if true, sets terminal colors (e.g. `g:terminal_color_0`).
 -   `transparent_background`: (Boolean) if true, disables setting the background color.
--   `term_colors`: (Boolean) if true, sets terminal colors (e.g. `g:terminal_color_0`).

 ## Dim inactive